GKN to pay shareholders £2.5bn as firm fights off Melrose takeover

 The company employs around 55,000 staff worldwide.

-Birmingham-based turnaround investor Melrose tabled two bids for GKN in January, both of which were flatly rejected by the firm which specialises in the aerospace and automotive sectors, making parts for companies such as Porsche, Volvo, Airbus and Jaguar Land Rover.
+Birmingham-based turnaround investor Melrose tabled a bid for GKN in January which was rejected .

+The company specialises in the aerospace and automotive sectors, making parts for companies such as Porsche, Volvo, Airbus and Jaguar Land Rover.

 GKN is now also launching a dividend policy aiming to pay out 50 per cent of its free cash flow between 2018 and 2020 and said it would introduce "distinct strategies" and "focused performance targets" for its different business segments to help deliver a recurring annual cash benefit of £340 million from 2020.